 Maximizing each moment

-When you are have been told there is nothing that can be done, the time you have left is all you have.
-Each moment and memory matters more than every, because at some point you will not be able to create new ones.
+When you have been told there is nothing more that can be done, the time you have left is all you have.
+Making it easier for your child and for you is more important than ever.
 You don’t need to give up hope, but are there ways to maximize every moment that a loved one and you have left together?

 Peer Support and Resources for Both Prereavement and Bereavement